getmokshshah/spotseg/README.md

 2. **Auto-Detect Mode** — YOLOv8 scans the entire image and draws labeled bounding boxes around every recognized object with confidence scores.

-Both modes run entirely on CPU, making the tool deployable on free-tier cloud infrastructure.
+Both modes are optimized to run in resource-constrained environments, making the tool deployable on free-tier cloud infrastructure.

 ## 📁 Project Structure